-Canon 300D versus Nikon D50
+Canon 300D vs Nikon D50

-The Canon EOS 300D (called Canon Rebel in some regions) and the Nikon D50 are two digital cameras that were announced, respectively, in August 2003 and April 2005.
+The Canon EOS 300D (called Canon Rebel in some regions) and the Nikon D50 are two digital cameras that were revealed to the public, respectively, in August 2003 and April 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 6.3 megapixel, whereas the Nikon provides 6 MP.
+The Canon has a resolution of 6.3 megapixels, whereas the Nikon provides 6 MP.

 Body comparison: Canon 300D vs Nikon D50

 The physical size and weight of the Canon 300D and the Nikon D50 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D50 is somewhat smaller (3 percent) than the Canon 300D.
 Moreover, the D50 is slightly lighter (4 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the D50 are weather-sealed.